UASensorLab/Awair/README.md

 ## Summary

 - **Dashboard Export (Awair Omni):**
-  Quick method to export 5‑minute interval data using the web dashboard.
+  Quick method to export 5-minute interval data using the web dashboard.

 - **Programmatic Collection:**
   - For **Awair Omni** (Cloud API), supply your API Key, Device ID, Device Type (e.g., `awair-omni`), and OrgID in the endpoint URL.
 Use query parameters to select a time window and data granularity.
+  - For **Awair Omni** (Local API), use the provided Python logger to poll multiple Omnis, write into `Data/` CSVs, and tag each row with `device_type` & `device_id`.
   - For **Awair Element** (Local API), use the device’s local IP/hostname and the `/air-data/latest` endpoint to log real-time data.
 For historical data, you must log continuously.

 For further assistance, please contact the UA Sensor Lab.
 If you borrowed the device, they can provide you with the necessary credentials (DeviceID, OrgID, and API Key) for cloud-based data extraction.

 ---

 *This README should serve as a comprehensive guide on how to set up your data collection project without including the actual code.
 Adjust the configuration parameters as needed for your specific device and use case.*